-- (a) In accordance with NER clause 3.13.3A(h) AEMO will, no less than annually, prepare and publish on its website information related to the accuracy of its demand and supply forecasts, and any other inputs determined by AEMO to be material to its reliability forecasts.
-This requirement will be met by the publication of the forecast accuracy report (FAR). - (b) At least every four years, AEMO will consult on its FAR methodology in accordance with Section 3.3.1 (f).
-This will discuss proposed variations in report structure and accuracy metrics.
+- (a) FAR and forecast improvement plan In accordance with NER clause 3.13.3A(h) AEMO will, no less than annually, prepare and publish on its website information related to the accuracy of its demand and supply forecasts, and any other inputs determined by AEMO to be material to its reliability forecasts.
+The FAR and forecast improvement plan are described in detail further below. - (b) FAR methodology At least every four years, AEMO will consult on its FAR methodology in accordance with Section 3.3.1 (f).
+The consultation will consider, where warranted, variations in report structure and accuracy metrics.
 AEMO will consider feedback in the design of future reports and analysis.